jupita-io/ios/README.md

 public func dump(text: String, inputID: String)
 ```

 If the values of `messageType` and `isCall` are not provided by default the values are considered `0` and `false`.
 Thus `text` and the `inputID` are essential when creating a dump request.
-To avoid illegal argument error use `touchpoint.TOUCHPOINT` or `touchpoint.INPUT` for `messageType`.
+To avoid illegal argument error use `jupita.TOUCHPOINT` or `jupita.INPUT` for `messageType`.

 ### Notes

 `completionHandler` is a callback which needs to be implemented to listen to the results of the API request.
-It will return the following for the respective APIs;

-1. The success event returns the rating as a double.
-2. The success event returns the feed for the whole week as a JSONObject.
-3. The success event returns the success message as well as the utterance rating as a double.
+It will return the success message as well as the utterance rating as a double.